Have you experienced a knee injury that turned out to be an ACL tear?

 However, keep in mind that wearing a knee brace doesn’t fully prevent an ACL injury or reduce the risk of it happening again.

-But it’s still a good idea to limit the movement in your knee until it is recovered enough to go back to your daily activities.
+But it’s still a good idea to limit the movement in your knee until you’ve recovered enough to go back to your daily activities.

 The first step on your road to recovery is to slowly get your knee moving again.